 QT/Holding Tank light should not be too bright.

-1. Turn the QT/Holding tank light off and place the closed bags into the aquarium and float them for approximately 30 minutes for the temperature to be adjusted.
+1. Turn the QT/Holding tank light off and place the closed bags into the aquarium and float for approximately 30 minutes for the temperature to be adjusted.

 4. Do daily water changes and vacuum the tank bottom of waste and uneaten food.